vertexproject/synapse/docs/synapse/userguides/index_analytical.rst

 Analytical Model
 ################

-The analytical model that is used in Synapse is driven mainly driven by the use of tags to make assessments.
-This is discussed in the following sections.
+The analytical model that is used in Synapse is driven primarily by the use of tags to make assessments.
+This is discussed in the following sections

 .. toctree::
     :titlesonly: